-There are 18 no. scattered residential properties within the study area, primarily concentrated along the Local Road L6030 and off the N81.
+There are 17 no. scattered residential properties (including the residential property owned by the applicant) within the study area, primarily concentrated along the Local Road L6030 and off the N81.

 There are no waste licenced or IE/IPC Licenced facilities within 1 km of the Site.